Dan Engelhardt, Co-President

 Hi!
-My name is Aysha Ansari, and I share the VP external position of CBS Alberta Student Chapter Dan Engelhardt.
+My name is Aysha Ansari, and I am the Co-President of CBS Alberta Student Chapter with Dan Engelhardt and Niharika Walia.
 Currently, I am pursuing PhD studies in the Department of Chemical & Materials Engineering, University of Alberta, under the supervision of Dr. Hasan Uludag.
 My research project involves exploring and optimizing the use of lipophilic polymers as gene carriers for leukemia therapeutics.
-For my undergraduate studies, I majored in Biotechnology, and followed it up with M.Eng. in Biomedical Engineering from the University of British Columbia.
+As Co-President, I would like to collaborate with other CBS student chapters to advance the professional network of students interested in the field of Biomaterials.

 Mahsa Mohseni, Co-VP Internal

 My name is Mahsa Mohseni, and I share the Co-VP Internal position of CBS Alberta Student Chapter with Yuning Liuin.
 I am very delighted to have this opportunity to collaborate with such a motivated team and expand my knowledge and experience in the area of biomaterial sciences.
 I received my B.Sc. degree in Microbiology from Islamic Azad University North Tehran Branch, Tehran, Iran, and my M.Sc. degree in Medical Biotechnology form Tabriz University of Medical sciences, Tabriz, Iran.
 I am currently pursuing my PhD studies in the Department of Medicine, University of Alberta, under the supervision of Dr. Joseph Brandwein from the Department of Medicine and Oncology and Dr. Hasan Uludag from the Department of Chemical and Materials Engineering.
 My research project is focused on the polymer-mediated delivery of siRNA in leukemia cells.